cjaymes/expatriate/CONTRIBUTING.rst

 3. Get the test suite running
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Make sure you're using a recent python (3.5+) and have the requirements
+Make sure you're using a recent python (3.6+) and have the requirements
-from requirements.txt installed.
+from requirements.txt installed in your venv.

 .. code:: sh

     pip install -r requirements.txt

-Now you should be able to run the test suite using:
+Now you should be able to install the source in your venv and run the test
+suite using:

 .. code:: sh

+    python setup.py install
     pytest -vv

 If the tests are failing, you might want to clean your environment: